BEND, OR DENTIST

 Periodontal disease, commonly known as gum disease, is the most common adult dental affliction.
 About 30% of the population experiences gum disease, and it’s the number one cause of tooth loss in adults.
 Many denture cases begin as a result of the ravages of this condition.
 While not curable, it is controllable.
 But it requires a focused strategy, similar to managing other chronic conditions such as high blood pressure or diabetes.

-Gum disease can advance in stealth mode with few signs or symptoms in early stages.
+Gum disease can advance in stealth mode with few signs or symptoms in the early stages.
 Many patients diagnosed with this condition find themselves surprised at the quiet damage progressing in their mouths.
 In simple terms, consider the gums and bone around your teeth as the foundation where they sit.
 Just like a house, the foundation must be sound regardless of the beauty of the house.
 When the foundation crumbles, the rest of it goes too.

 Our mouths provide a home to millions of bacteria, both beneficial and harmful.
 Bacteria form a sticky substance, plaque, that adheres to the teeth.
 Brushing and flossing aim at removing plaque before it mineralizes into tartar.
 Tartar becomes a colony for more bacteria and adds to their population, pumping out toxins into the gums.